gnd/glslr/README.md

 ```
 ##

-**glslr** is a fork of pijockey-sound (https://github.com/gnd/pijockey-sound), a GLSL livecoding framework for RaspberryPi, an extension of the original sourcecode of PiJockey by sharrow.
+**glslr** is a fork of pijockey-sound (https://github.com/gnd/pijockey-sound), a GLSL livecoding framework for RaspberryPi, an extension of the original sourcecode of **PiJockey by sharrow**.
 **glslr** was ported to x86, using GLFW.
 The Video4Linux capability was scrambled from **glutcam** by George Koharchik.
-**glslr** is being occasionally developed (when preparing for a new performance) by gnd ♥ itchybit.org.
+**glslr** is being occasionally developed (when preparing for a new performance) by gnd ♥ gnd.sk.